ellcupakabra/q2apro-list-uploads-page/README.rst

 --------
 Features
 --------
+- page only accessible by admin
-- provides a page for showing newest uploads of last x days, access-URL ``your-q2a-installation.com/listuploads``
+- provides a page for showing newest image uploads of last x days, access-URL ``your-q2a-installation.com/listuploads``
+- shows upload date, blobid, size of image in kB, and user that uploaded
+- admin can specifiy number of past days to show images by URL: listuploads?days=5
+- checks if each image is used within posts or as avatar
+- admin can delete images that are not used

 ------------
 Installation